Delaware CARES Act Waivers

 To provide comments or question regarding these waivers or the state’s application to obtain authority to give these waivers, please complete this survey.

 Nine responses overall.
-On a scale of 1-5 with 5 indicating support for the Delaware CARES Act waivers, seven respondents selected a 5, one respondent selected a 4, and one respondent selected a 1.
+On a scale of 1-5 with 5 indicating support for the Delaware CARES Act waivers, seven respondents selected a 5, one respondent selected a 4, and four respondents selected a 1.
 Individual comments are as follows:

 - What is being done to support teachers attempting to work from home while also being the sole childcare provider for his/her own youngchildren?
 Remote teaching expectations, especially for special education teachers, is nearly impossible while tending to an infant or toddler.
 This becomes especially difficult for a single parent or when the spouse works in a high-risk profession outside the home during remote learning hours.
 Please consider your teachers' mental and emotional health as well as the children they are working with during this overwhelmingly stressful time in history.